Nyeri: Transport

-Nyeri is served by a reasonably well-maintained tarmac road network connecting it to Nairobi, Nakuru, Nanyuki, Othaya and other surrounding towns.
-The newly built Kenol-Marua 4 lane super highway ends few kilometers from Nyeri town, Most transportation of cargo to and from Nyeri is by road, although the city has a largely underutilised railway station at Kiganjo (about six kilometres out of city towards Nanyuki) on the branchline of the railway from Nairobi to Nanyuki.
+Nyeri is served by a well-maintained tarmac road network connecting it to Nairobi, Nakuru, Nanyuki, Othaya and other surrounding towns.
+The Kenol-Marua 4 lane super highway ends a few kilometers from Nyeri town, Most transportation of cargo to and from Nyeri is by road, although the town has a largely underutilised railway station at Kiganjo (about six kilometres out of town towards Nanyuki) on the branchline of the railway from Nairobi to Nanyuki.

-An airport, Nyeri Airport, and some airstrips serve the city: one at Mweiga (about 15 km out of city towards Nakuru) and another at Nyaribo, off the Nanyuki – Naromoru highway.
+An airport, Nyeri Airport, and some airstrips serve the town: one at Mweiga (about 15 km out of town towards Nakuru) and another at Nyaribo, off the Nanyuki – Naromoru highway.
 The main mode of public passenger transport to, from, and within Nyeri is by way of fourteen-seater minibuses (matatu), though un-metered salon car taxis are also widely used.